 Sometimes quilters are hesitant to adjust sewing machine tension when stitches aren't quite right because they are unsure if the adjustments will create even more of an issue.
-But don't hesitate to make tension adjustments because they're often necessary.
+Don't hesitate to make tension adjustments because they're often necessary.

 Sewing Machine Tension

 Sewing machine tension adjustment is controlled by devices that separately control the needle thread and the bobbin thread, putting varying amounts of tension (or strength) on the threads they control in order to form a strong, balanced stitch.

 Sewing machine tension can be tightened or loosened to affect the needle thread, the bobbin thread, or both.

 Balanced Machine Stitches

 When stitches are balanced, they will be evenly spaced on both sides of the project, with threads that lie flat against their own side of the fabric.
 The little knot formed between stitches (at each indentation between them) should be invisible, buried in the layers.

 If either thread pulls easily out of the seam when you give it a tug, you know there's a sewing machine tension problem.

 If Bobbin Thread Is Visible on Top of the Piece Being Sewn